Joseph-Gill/tax-backend/Readme.md

 #### Steps
 * `/api/steps/project/<int:project_id>/` GET, POST: Get all or create a step for a specified project
 * `/api/steps/step/<int:step_id>/` GET, PATCH, DELETE: Get, update, delete a specified step
+* `/api/steps/project/<int:project_id>/statusnumbers/` GET: Get the status numbers of all steps of a specified project
+* `/api/steps/project/<int:project_id>/firstuncompleted/` GET: Get the first uncompleted step for a specified project

 #### Tasks
 * `/api/tasks/<int:step_id>/` GET: Get all tasks for a specified step